Christian-Me/mealie-import-menu_planner/readme.md

-# Mealie importer for Menu-Planner recipes
+# Mealie importer for Menu-Planner recipes V0.0.2

-A node.js script to import or updates Menu-Planner recipes into Mealie via the Mealie API.
+A node.js script to import or updates [Menu Planner](http://mp2.menu-planner.com/) recipes into [Mealie](https://mealie.io/) via the Mealie API.

+***Menu Planner*** is an iOS app which I used for many years.
+I was happy with this but the development stalled around 5 years ago introducing a paid subscription (which is not a bad thing for the hosting of the sync server).
+Missing features, static ingredients units (only in English) and other things made me looking for an alternative.
+Best would be open source software.
+I found Mealie, written in Python.
+A language I have no experience in but Mealie comes with a well documented API ic can use to import my 500+ recipes?
+So I wrote a little converter tool.

 * tries to match all base data to Mealie (prep Time, cook time, url, servings and rating)
 * uses existing units and ingredients.
 Create new ingredients if necessary.
 * support of translation table (units.json) to avoid inaccurate fuzzy search matches.
+* decode unicode codes like `&#252;` into chars
 * uses fuzzy search (fuze.js) to match ingredients, units and for ingredient highlighting (may result in wrong matches)
 * splits instructions into steps by paragraphs (as menu planner only supports a singe step)
 * Links ingredients to steps and highlights them in the text (Bold)
 * uploads included recipe image

-## background

-I used [Menu Planner](http://mp2.menu-planner.com/) for many years.
-Unfortunately the development stalled years ago.
-I only stayed because of my 500+ recipes carefully maintained over the years while looking for an open source alterative with the ability to migrate them.
-Finally I found one!

-## usage
+## Install and use the script

 * Install [Node.js](https://nodejs.org)
 * Menu Planner seams to only allow you to send a single recipes by mail.
 There you find an *.mpxr attachment which is a JSON formatted text file with all necessary data.
 Copy the file into the program folder as `Menu Planner Recipe.mpxr` (all recipes come with the same file name, so simply overwrite the last used).
 For testing my last import file is included.